brian-quiroz/EECS-738-P3/README.md

 # EECS-738-P3
-## how neural network can be used to make classification prediction
+## How Neural Network can be Used to Make Classification Predictions

 ### Architecture